maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + **Feedback : JSON uses a lowest common denominator information model, ensuring any JSON data can be processed easily by every modern programming environment.
 YAML has simple-to-read files, but the language is more complex to generate and parse.
 In addition, YAML does not follow the lowest common denominator data types, and so requires more complex processing when crossing between different programming environments.**
 + All JSON data can convert to YAML data but not all YAML data can convert to JSON data.
 + **Feedback : JSON and YAML are similar enough that, in most cases, you can convert between the two languages.
 YAML, however, does not follow the lowest common denominator data types, and so requires more complex processing when crossing between different programming environments.**
++ JSON was designed for parsing speed over human readability.
++ YAML is designed around human readability over parsing speed.
++ **Feedback : Both JSON and YAML are human-readable.
+However, the foremost design goal of JSON is universality, so while the language is simple to generate and parse, there is a sacrifice of some human readability.
+In contrast, the highest priority of YAML is human readability and support for serializing arbitrary native data structures.**

 ### YAML mapping
 + ```hostname: router```